AmberWein/AnomalyDetectionServer1/README.md

 Created by: Nicole Sharabany, Amber Weiner and Avia wolf.

 ## Overview and Features:
-The program features a convenient user interface to upload a csv file he wishes to train, and another csv file with possible anomalies.
+The program features a convenient user interface, that supports two options for the user:
+1. Upload a csv file that he wants to train, and another csv file with possible anomalies.
-The user choose an anomaly detection algorithm which proccess the uploaded data.
+The user choose an anomaly detection algorithm (one from two available options- a simple one based on regression line and a hybrid one based on min circle) which proccess the uploaded data.
 When the user press the "Upload" button, the algorithm's results are presented.
+2. Write a code that sends an http POST request to the domain http://localhost/8080/detect/ with a json file.
+Run it and get back a Json file with the anomalies detected in the given file (if there are any).
 Our app using JavaScript, HTML, EJS and CSS with the MVC design pattern.
 The project is divided into four main parts:
 1. The client side.